Technohunter96/tracalorie-app/README.md

 # Tracalorie
-# "refactored version is in master branch"
+# - refactored version is in master branch

 App to track calories, meals, and workouts.